-- ✓ Assessment of student attainment - ✓ Outcomes differentiated for students' abilities
+✓ Assessment of student attainment

+Outcomes differentiated for students' abilities

 Component Unsatisfactory Basic Proficient Exceeds 1d: Demonstrating knowledge of resources The teacher intern displays unawareness of resources, including appropriate technology to enhance their own knowledge, to use in teaching, or for students who need the reinforcement.
 The teacher intern demonstrates basic awareness but no broad knowledge of resources.
 The intern maintains some familiarity of appropriate technology available through the school or district to enhance their own knowledge, to use in teaching, and for students who need reinforcement.
 The teacher intern demonstrates knowledge of the school, district, external, and online resources, including technology available to enhance their own knowledge, to use in teaching, or for students who need reinforcement.
 The teacher intern demonstrates extensive knowledge of resources of the school, district, community, professional organizations, universities, online resources, including appropriate technology available to enhance their own knowledge, to use in teaching, and for students who need reinforcement.
-1d : Knowledge of Resources Indic eators: ✓ District provided materials ✓ A range of texts ✓ Guest speakers ✓ Internet resources ✓ Partic rials from professional organizations cipating in professional learning or profe munity resources essional groups

-1e: Designing coherent The teacher intern designs incoherent The teacher intern demonstrates some suitable The teacher intern aligned the instruction to The teacher intern demonstrates in-depth instruction with meaningless outcomes and designing of coherent instruction to meaningful outcomes that are suitable to groups, knowledge and understanding to plan high-level instruction variation.
-The intern does not engage students, outcomes with moderate cognitive challenges including significant cognitive challenge with cognitive activities that differentiate activities and shows unrealistic time allocations.
-The but with partial support of the outcomes.
-The some differentiation for different groups and appropriately for individual students, including instruction is suitable for only some of the lesson or unit presents a recognizable activities have reasonable time allocations. variation of instruction that leans toward some students. structure and reflects a limited knowledge of The intern designs a lesson or unit with student choice.
-The lesson or unit structure is students and resources. clear structure that is likely to engage clear and differentiates pathways according to students in significant learning. diverse student needs.

-1e: Designing Coherent Instruction Indicators:

-- ✓ Lessons that support instructional outcomes and reflect important concepts - ✓ Instructional maps that relate to prior learning. - ✓ Activities that have higher-order thinking - ✓ Student choice
+1d: Knowledge of Resources Indic ators: ✓ District provided materia ✓ A range of texts ✓ Guest speakers ✓ Internet resources ls ✓ Partic rials from professional organizations sipating in professional learning or prof munity resources fessional groups 1e: Designing coherent instruction The teacher intern designs incoherent instruction with meaningless outcomes and variation.
+The intern does not engage students, and shows unrealistic time allocations.
+The instruction is suitable for only some of the students.
+The teacher intern demonstrates some suitable designing of coherent instruction to meaningful outcomes with moderate cognitive challenges but with partial support of the outcomes.
+The lesson or unit presents a recognizable structure and reflects a limited knowledge of students and resources.
+The teacher intern aligned the instruction to outcomes that are suitable to groups, including significant cognitive challenge with some differentiation for different groups and activities have reasonable time allocations.
+The intern designs a lesson or unit with clear structure that is likely to engage students in significant learning.
+The teacher intern demonstrates in-depth knowledge and understanding to plan high-level cognitive activities that differentiate activities appropriately for individual students, including variation of instruction that leans toward some student choice.
+The lesson or unit structure is clear and differentiates pathways according to diverse student needs.
+1e: De signing Coherent Instruction In dicators: ✓ Lessons that support ins ✓ Instructional maps that re ✓ Activities that have higher ✓ Student choice ✓ Purpo d resources oseful learning groups tured lesson plans 1f: Designing student assessment The teacher intern's approach to assessment is not congruent to the outcomes or is nonexistent.

-- ✓ Varied resources

-- ✓ Purposeful learning groups

-- ✓ Structured lesson plans

-1f: Designing student assessment The teacher intern's approach to assessment is not congruent to the outcomes or is nonexistent.
 The intern does not plan for using assessment results in designing future instruction.
 The teacher intern demonstrates partial assessment of outcomes being developed but most are unclear.
 The intern plans to use assessment results to plan for future instruction for the class as a whole.
 The teacher intern aligned clear assessments to the learning outcomes that may be adapted to groups of students and has well-developed strategies with particular design methods.
 The intern implements assessment results to plan for future instruction for groups of students.
 The teacher intern fully aligned assessments with the learning outcomes that show clear evidence of student contribution to design.
 The assessments match individual students, and the intern uses assessment results to plan for future instruction.

-1f: Designing Student Assessments Indicators:

-- ✓ Plans showing match of assessment to outcomes

-- ✓ Assessment type matches style of outcome

-- ✓ Student performance opportunities

-- ✓ Modified assessment for individuals as needed - ✓ Clear expectations for each level of performance - ✓ Formative assessments to inform instruction during instruction
+1f: Des signing Student Assessments Ir ndicators: ✓ Plans showing match of✓ Assessment type matche✓ Student performance op ✓ Clear fied assessment for individuals as nee expectations for each level of perform ative assessments to inform instruction nance

+Note: This instrument has been adapted from Arkansas Teacher Excellence Support System (TESS) and Harding University at Searcy.